 Liability insurance means that if you injure or kill someone else, your insurance company will pay that person’s damages.
 Damages typically include the victims:

 - Property damage

 The main types of Florida vehicle liability insurance

 These are the main types of Florida car accident liability insurance:

 - BIL (Bodily Injury Liability) Insurance.
 Florida, unlike most states, does not require that car owners have bodily injury insurance.
 Car owners should buy as much BIL insurance as they can afford.
-Likewise, if you cause an accident, the damages can be tens or hundreds of thousands, or even millions of dollars.
+Likewise, if you cause an accident, the damages can be tens or hundreds of thousands or even millions of dollars.

 - UM/UIM insurance.
 Many drivers and car owners don’t have BIL insurance.
 Many don’t even have the $10,000 PDL minimum.
-Often, if there is insurance, it isn’t enough to pay your damages.
+Often, if there is insurance, it isn’t enough to pay for your damages.
 UM/UIM insurance protects you if the responsible parties can’t pay your claim.
 UM/UIM pays if:

 - Someone else caused the accident

 - They don’t have any coverage or don’t have enough coverage